xnajasho/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User specifies a set of keywords
+1. User specifies a set of keywords.
-2. Friendbook displays a list of person(s) with tags matching the keyword(s)
+2. Friendbook displays a list of person(s) with tags matching the keyword(s).

    Use case ends.

 **Extensions:**

-* 2a: List is empty
+* 2a: List is empty.

-  Use case ends
+  Use case ends.

 **Use case 8 (UC8): Get friend’s age**

 **MSS:**

-1. User requests to view friend’s info (UC4)
+1. User requests to view friend’s info (UC4).

 	Use case ends.